EMayer0602/Crypto1/README_DATA_PIPELINE.md

 - CoinGecko code remains in get_real_crypto_data.py but isn’t used in the current pipeline.
 - SYMBOL_daily.csv files are auto-created if missing.
 - If you see a cosmetic odd character in a log line when setting today’s close, it’s harmless and can be cleaned up later.
+- `trades_today.json` is consumed by `BitpandaFusion_trade.py` for safe preview; when there are no orders for today, the Fusion step is skipped by the orchestrator.